slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 $\emptyset = \emptyset_K \vert K \subseteq \mathbb{N}$.

-(The use of Definition 7 in the proof of Theorem 1 can be done away with then too).
+(The first use of Definition 7 in the proof of Theorem 1 can be done away with then too).

 So this together with Axiom 2 suffices to obtain $\Omega$.
 Then we can ask "what is definition?"
 Perhaps there is a set of all possible definitions.
 Each equivalent can be regarded as a unique number on the natural number scale $\mathbb{N}$ and each non-equivalent given its own dimension of equivalents $\mathbb{N}^\mathbb{N}$.
 We thus obtain an inoperable version of the natural numbers and vector spaces.
 The way they relate to each other is by implication with respect to each dimension: some order, for example: